 During the consultation, Dr. B will discuss any sedative options available to you.
 The procedure begins by administering this sedation.
 A slight incision is made through the gums and the implant body is then placed in the bone.
 The gums will then be sutured and you’ll be provided with aftercare instructions important for your recovery.
 Over the course of several months, the implant’s post will fully fuse with the surrounding bone and you’ll come back in for a crown, bridge or denture to be made for that area.

-If you would like to learn more about implants, call us today and we can schedule an appointment for you to come in for a consultation.
+If you would like to learn more about Dental Implants, contact us today and we can schedule an appointment for you to come in for a consultation.